Teacher-Guided Causal Interventions for Image Denoising: Orthogonal Content-Noise Disentanglement in Vision Transformers: Experiments

 \subsection{Results on Synthetic Gaussian Denoising}

-Table~\ref{tab:gaussian_main} reports PSNR/SSIM comparisons of TCD-Net against recent CNN/Transformer/SSM-based restorers on four benchmarks.
+Table~\ref{tab:gaussian_main} reports PSNR performance of TCD-Net against recent restorers on four benchmarks.
 Overall, TCD-Net achieves \emph{consistently strong} performance and excels on texture-rich datasets, obtaining the \textbf{best} PSNR on McMaster for all $\sigma\in\{15,25,50\}$ and on Urban100 at $\sigma{=}25$/$50$ (runner-up at $\sigma{=}15$), while remaining top-tier on CBSD68 across noise levels.
 The gains under heavy noise (e.g., $\sigma{=}50$) align with our causal design: explicit noise supervision provides an identifiable nuisance handle, and the orthogonality constraint reduces content--noise cross-talk that causes over-smoothing or residual noise-like details.
 Moreover, CPE alleviates resolution-induced representation shifts and EBA mitigates environment-related bias, improving stability across settings.
+Visual comparisons in Fig.~\ref{fig:demo} further demonstrate that TCD-Net restores cleaner results with sharper textures.
 Together with Table~\ref{tab:efficiency}, TCD-Net provides a practical quality--speed trade-off by emphasizing robustness via explicit mechanism separation rather than backbone scaling.